 - Stationery approximately – £30

-A wide range of business functions, including: management, accountancy, marketing, finance, personnel and purchasing.
-Successful students may top-up to a full degree in Management and Business through further study at Pembrokeshire College.
+- A wide range of business functions, including: management, accountancy, marketing, finance, personnel and purchasing.

 Offering degree courses since 1992, the College has entered into a strategic alliance with the University of Wales Trinity Saint David, Swansea Metropolitan University, Coleg Sir Gar and Coleg Ceredigion.
 The result is a dual sector university based on a dynamic new vision for the delivery of higher education within the region, endorsed by the Welsh Assembly Government.